Piper Orchard: Rediscovery and Restoration

-In 1983 a group of volunteers began clearing away overgrowth that had hidden the orchard from most people.
+In 1983, a group of volunteers began clearing away overgrowth that had hidden the orchard from most people.
 The Adopt-A-Park office of the Seattle Department of Parks and Recreation encouraged the work.
 Twenty-nine surviving fruit varieties were discovered on the 1.5 acres cleared of overgrowth.
 A tree planting grid of 20 foot squares was apparent from the locations of the surviving trees, most of which are apple and were available in 1890.
 Included are Wealthy, King, Gravenstein, Dutch Mignone, Red Astrachan, Rhode Island Greening, Bietigheimer, and Esopus Spitzenburg.
 There are also several pear, cherry, and chestnut trees.

 Current status

-There are about fifty fruit and nut trees in the orchard arranged on a grid demarked A-L going up the hill, and 1-16 going across to the right.
-About half have been added or grafted from old stock since the restoration in 1984.
+The orchard has about 50 fruit and nut trees arranged in a grid labeled A-L and 1-16.
+Since the 1984 restoration, around half of the trees have been added or grafted from old stock.